-As 2019 begins, significant changes to alimony rules will go into effect.
+In 2019, significant changes to alimony rules went into effect.
 The new rules, as covered by Forbes and other publications, will change how divorced couples pay taxes on alimony.
 There are also substantial changes to the child tax deduction that impacts divorcing couples with children.
 People who are considering divorce or are already in the process of divorcing should be aware of the changes to fully comprehend the law during the divorce process.

 Conversely, the person receiving alimony no longer has to claim alimony payments that they receive as a part of their income.
 Instead, they are free to accept the payments tax-free.